Would you like Allergy Relief,

 cause an allergy.

-Hair dyes are a common cause of allergy and itching.
+Hair dyes are a common cause of itching and skin rash.
 Although you can develop an

 allergy to many ingredients in hair coloring, the most likely culprit is a